 We had decided that the plan for our next day was to visit some of the nearby museums.
 We tried to obtain tickets for the del Prado, but it was "sold out" that day.
 So we decided to visit the Museo Nacional Thyssen-Bornemisza which was only several blocks north of our hotel on the Paseo del Prado.

-The art collection in this museum is quite large, to view a list of the artists that can be found on display, click here.
-Or to view an overview of the art collection contents, click here.
+The art collection in this museum is quite large, that can be found on display, click here to view a list of the artists.
+Or click here to view an overview of the art collection contents.

 Unfortunately, no photography was allowed inside the Museum but they have a really good collection of art works and it is nicely laid out for visitors (HINT: Click the Google Images link below for a look inside the Museum).
 What sets the Thyssen-Bornemisza Museum apart is its unique ability to complement the collections of other renowned Madrid art institutions, the Prado Museum, and the Reina Sofia National Museum.
 This triumvirate of museums forms the city's "Golden Triangle of Art," offering visitors an unparalleled and enriching artistic experience.
 Whether one is an art connoisseur or a casual admirer, the Thyssen-Bornemisza National Museum is a must-visit destination that showcases the splendor and diversity of human creativity.